ADHD in Teens: How Symptoms Manifest as Unique Challenges for Adolescents and Young Adults

 - Supports and interventions for areas of most need

 - Collaborative monitoring by parent and teen of ADHD symptoms, activities, and habits

 If heading to college and the trades, teens and young adults with ADHD must accept that they will need to seek out help.
 Many accommodations available in the educational setting can be helpful, such as extended time for tests and additional help from writing and math tutoring centers.

-The importance of tapping into one’s self-help skills is put to the test in college and early-occupational training.
+The importance of tapping into one’s self-help skills cannot be overstated in college and early occupational training.
 It is best for caregivers to help instill healthy habits — like adequate sleep and nutrition, exercise, and stress management — in early adolescence.
-They should check in with the young adult regularly by asking questions about how they’re covering these habits.
+They should check in with the young adult regularly by asking questions about how they’re maintaining these habits.
 Teens will also need to know how to independently create structure, and if receiving certain medications, how to study during medication coverage periods.
 Also consider reducing the academic load per semester, especially when transitioning to the tough first semester.